Andrew-Flanagan/Nick-a-Flick/README.md

 # TODO List
 - standardize naming conventions, and remove reference of "movie" since inclusion of television -- "media"? -- possibly include video games at some point
-- not sure correct language to use, but use history (URL bar) to make more user friendly (use case: request rental then go back, should put you back in modal with your filters)
+- use history (URL bar) to make more user friendly (use case: request rental then go back, should put you back in modal with your filters)
 - standardize styling
 - write function to automatically update staff picks and new releases from IDs or title
 - remove react-spring and react spring parallax?